Try Semrush

 Semrush also offers a suite of other tools that make it the all-in-one companion for on-page SEO.

-But tools aren’t the only way to simplify your SEO process.
+But tools aren’t the only way to simplify your SEO processes.

-Our on-page SEO checklist helps you keep track of all the little things that you need to do to optimize your content.
+Our on-page SEO checklist and tracker helps you keep track of all the little things that you need to do to optimize your content.

 Chapter 2: Optimize Title and Description Tags